arkalira/MQTT_Haproxy/redis-cluster/README.md

 ## Testing Redis-cluster

-- If you want to test i suggest the following:
+- If you want to test your redis-cluster i suggest the following:

+- Stop one master

 ```
 docker stop rediscluster_redismaster1_1
 ```

-- See if one of the slaves turns green, it should!
+- See if one of the slaves turns green in the haproxy stats panel.
+It should!

 - Then check logs of the new promoted master: